-Qualitative Disclosures Provision Types of Io Types of loans and advances Std.
-SMA SS DF BL Description of ap- Concumor House building and professional 2% 2% 20% 50% 100% proaches followed for specific and gen- Other than housing finance & professionals to setup business 5% 5% 20% 50% 100% eral allowances and Provision for loan to broker house, merchant banks, stock dealers, etc 2% 2% 20% 50% 100% statistical methods Short-term a agri-credit and micro credit 2.5% 2.5% 5% 5% 100% Small and m edium enterprise finance 0.25% 0.25% 20% 50% 100% Others 1% 1% 20% 50% 100%
+Qualitativ ve Disclosures Turner of leave and advances Provision Types of loans and advances ans and advances STD SMA SS DF BL Description of House building and professional 2% 2% 20% 50% 100% approaches followed for specific and general allowances and statistical Consumer Other than housing finance & professionals to setup business 5% 5% 20% 50% 100% methods Provision for r loan to broker house, merchant banks, stock dealers, etc 2% 2% 20% 50% 100% agri-credit and micro credit 2.5% 2.5% 5% 5% 100% nedium enterprise finance 0.25% 0.25% 20% 50% 100% Others 1% 1% 20% 50% 100%

 The Bank has a well structured delegation and sub-delegation of credit approval authority for ensuring good governance and better control in credit approval system.
 The Board of Directors and its Executive Committee hold the supreme authority for any credit approval in line with the credit committee consisting of the senior management of the bank.
 Credit proposal processing, assessment of risks and mitigates there against, placing before credit committee, seeking approval from the competent authority, assisting in completion of documentation formalities and above all maintaining relationship with the branches and customers have so long been done by Credit Risk Management (CRM).
 The function of CRM department has redefined by (i).
 Credit Assessment, (ii).
 Credit Monitoring, (iii).
-Credit Information & Policy Development for smoothly execution of the credit risk management through segregating internal units.
+Credit Information & Policy Development for smooth execution of the credit risk management through segregating internal units.
 Separate segments for Corporate, Retail, SME, Credit Cards have been formed in order to diversify the credit risk.
 Towards mitigating the risks, Bank Asia has developed a robust credit approval system.
 Under the ongoing system, the approval and disbursement of all business loans are centralized at Corporate Office.
 The credit proposals recommended by branches are scrutinized by CRM Department.
 Sanctions are conveyed to the Branches after getting approval from Credit Committee of Corporate Office or Board of Directors if needed.
 Limits are loaded into the system by Credit Administration Department but it is not operative until the branch complies all the terms and conditions incorporated in the sanction advice.
 The above arrangement ensures the segregation of duties & responsibilities and thus minimizes the credit risk.